 YES - 7.
 NO - 3.
-ABSTAIN - 6
+ABSTAIN - 6.

 Those in favor of developing Tier 1a: Rationale Working Group Member Allows us to procure more renewables (supports additionality).
-Candace Morgan, Green Encourages a diversity of new renewables other than small solar Mountain Power (for example, regional wind).
+Encourages a diversity of new renewables other than small solar (for example, regional wind).
 Currently the Tier 1 definition allows for the newer resources but not at an optimum price point.
-This is how you reduce green house gases - by bringing new Ben Edgerly Walsh, Vermont renewables online that are more flexible in terms of where they Public Interest Research Group are coming from.
+Candace Morgan, Green Mountain Power This is how you reduce greenhouse gases-by bringing new renewables online that are more flexible in terms of where they are coming from.
+Ben Edgerly Walsh, Vermont Public Interest Research Group

 VT has a lower regional new renewable requirement.
 This is an Peter Sterling, Renewable important part of encouraging new renewables coming online.
 Energy Vermont Allowing regional new renewables to come online that are Chase Whiting, Conservation larger than Tier 2 allows VT to tap into cost savings that come Law Foundation with larger projects.

-Those opposed of developing Tier 1a: Rationale Working Group Member With move to 100% in Tier 1, an additional Tier 1a simply adds more requirements & removes flexibility, thus compromising ability to get the most cost effective resources.
+Those opposed of developing Tier 1a: Rationale Working Group Member With move to 100% in Tier 1, an additional Tier 1a simply adds more requirements and removes flexibility, thus compromising ability to get the most cost-effective resources.
 A Regional Renewable may not be the most cost-effective renewable source.
 A lot of the HQ power we get wouldn't fall under Tier 1a.
-Rebecca Towne, Vermont Electric Cooperative Example: under Tier1a we could still negotiate HQ power, but would have to specify that it would come from a new renewable installation - and this would probably add additional dollars to ensure that it comes from this new installation (ie. a new wind farm).
+Rebecca Towne, Vermont Electric Cooperative Example: under Tier 1a we could still negotiate HQ power, but would have to specify that it would come from a new renewable installation-and this would probably add additional dollars to ensure that it comes from this new installation (e.g. a new wind farm).
 This is the tension of making a Requirement vs. Opportunity, based on the markets.
-Additionality arguments may not hold up because VT is not an island, and New England will build renewables as needed without Tier 1a.
+Additionality, arguments may not hold up because VT is not an island, and New England will build renewables as needed without Tier 1a.
 VT shouldn't be mandated to create new renewables that we don't need.
-William Driscoll, Associated Industries of Vermont Trying to administer multiple levels of a standard makes it more difficult to secure workable deals - the effort it takes to fit our portfolio into those requirements is problematic.
-(Stowe, Hyde Park & Burlington are not part of aggregate contracting.)
-Brian Evans-Mongeon, Village of Hyde Park

-Those who are neither in favor nor opposed to developing Tier 1a: Rationale Working Group Member Need to understand magnitude of Tier 1a and any changes to Tier 2 in order to see overall impact.
+William Driscoll, Associated Industries of Vermont Trying to administer multiple levels of a standard makes it more difficult to secure workable deals-the effort it takes to fit our portfolio into those requirements is problematic.
+(Stowe, Hyde Park, and Burlington are not part of aggregate contracting.)
+Brian Evans-Mongeon, Village of Hyde Park Those who are neither in favor nor opposed to developing Tier 1a: Rationale Working Group Member Need to understand magnitude of Tier 1a and any changes to Tier 2 in order to see overall impact.
 Jeffrey Cram, GlobalFoundries Need to know how this applies to utilities that are already at 100% Renewable.
-Darren Springer, Burlington Electric Department Louis Porter, Washington Electric Cooperative If there was a definition for biomass or wood that was getting Darren Springer, Burlington looped into Tier 1a, we'd want to make sure that it continues to Electric Department count the way we talked about for Tier 1 and Tier 3 From grid operators perspective, our view is informed on impact Shana Louiselle, of resource selection on system reliability.
-In terms of Tier 1a, Vermont Electric Power we don't have a specific [position] in favor or opposed Company The definition of resources that qualify for Tier 1a and Tier 2 - Ken Nolan, Vermont Public and the interaction between the two of them - needs to be Power Supply Authority clarified / determined before assessing support.
+Darren Springer, Burlington Electric Department Louis Porter, Washington Electric Cooperative If there was a definition for biomass or wood that was getting looped into Tier 1a, we'd want to make sure that it continues to count the way we talked about for Tier 1 and Tier 3.
+Darren Springer, Burlington Electric Department From grid operators' perspective, our view is informed on impact of resource selection on system reliability.
+In terms of Tier 1a, we don't have a specific [position] in favor or opposed.
+Shana Louiselle, Vermont Electric Power Company The definition of resources that qualify for Tier 1a and Tier 2 - and the interaction between the two of them - needs to be clarified/determined before assessing support.
+Ken Nolan, Vermont Public Power Supply Authority

-Additional Comments, re definition of new renewable under Tier 1a:
+Additional Comments, regarding definition of new renewable under Tier 1a:

-Topic: Currently in statute set at 2015 (?) but perhaps pull this back to 2010.
-Include expansions to existing projects and retrofits - the incremental increase counts as renewable.
+Topic: Currently, in statute, the definition of "new renewable" is set at anything constructed after 2015 but perhaps pull this back to 2010.
+Include expansions to existing projects and retrofits-the incremental increase counts as renewable.